tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

   * Useful text manipulation tools

-### 2 Primary Methods of Interfacing with Computers
+### The 2 Primary Methods of Interfacing with Computers

 Graphical User Interface (GUI)